Learning and Sharing

 Assign Exchange services to certificate

-Double-click the certificate you imported.
+Double-click on the certificate you just imported.

 Bg979